google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - added a loadPluginWithConfig method to FlowplayerBase, accessible from javascript.
 Fixed double onload callback call.
 - now handles cuepoint parameters injected using the Adobe Media Encoder
 - showPlugin was not working when config.play was null
+- handles 3-part duration values included in FLV metadata, like "500.123.123"

 3.1.5
 -----